akashmhaske2005/AI-ML/README.md

 9. File Name: Multi_Linear_Regression
    In this file I have performed multi     linear regression on the real estate    csv file.
+   Added Real Estate csv file for          reference of dataset used.

 Dataset world-happinines-index.csv
 is present to apply code.